 Through the kind generosity of individuals, businesses, and organizations, J. Sargeant Reynolds Community College offers scholarships to full-time and part-time students.
 Specific application criteria apply to each scholarship; however, students may apply for any or all scholarships by completing a J. Sargeant Reynolds Community College Scholarship application.
-The deadline for submission of a scholarship application is March 31st of each year for the fall semester and October 1st for the spring semester.
+The online application is available online between January and April and the deadline for submission is April 15 of each year.
 All scholarship awards are subject to availability of funds during the year of award.
 To apply for scholarships a student must:

 - 1. Complete and submit an Application for Admission to JSRCC, if not currently attending - 2.
-Complete and submit a JSRCC Scholarship Application online (reynolds.edu/scholarship) - 3.
-Applications are also available in the Student Success Centers (all campuses) and the Scholarship Office (Workforce Development and Conference Center on the Parham Road Campus, Suite 202). - 4.
-Be enrolled in a curricular/degree or certificate program - 5.
-Submit one letter of recommendation - 6.
-High School Students: An instructor, advisor or administrator - 7.
-Current College Students: A faculty member or advisor - 8.
-Other Prospective Students: An employer, mentor, manager, etc. - 9.
-Have a minimum 2.0 cumulative grade point average - 10.
+Complete and submit a JSRCC Scholarship Application online between January and April 15 (reynolds.edu/scholarship) - 3.
+Be enrolled in a curricular/degree or certificate program - 4.
+Submit a minimum of one letter of recommendation after completing the online application - High School Students: An instructor, advisor or administrator, employer, supervisor, community or social organization leader

+- Current College Students: A faculty member or advisor, employer, supervisor, community or social organization leader - Other Prospective Students: An employer, mentor, manager, etc. - 5.
+Have a minimum 2.0 cumulative grade point average - 6.
 Incoming students and current students with less than 12 credit hours completed at JSRCC, should submit transcripts from their most recent school (college or high school)